 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Next if we go back to the push pull tool and click in this triangle that I have hovering over we can drag out as a bump or bring it in to delete it.
+Next, if we go back to the Push/Pull Tool and click in this triangle that I have hovering over, we can drag out as a bump or bring it in to delete it.
 We click and then either click on a point or click on the edge and it will automatically erase that geometry.
 Let me do the same thing at the bottom where we can either pull it away or bring it back to delete.